carolinass/TwitterFeed/README.md

 Install
 ------------
+ - Download or fork this repository;
- - First, install the dependencies:
+ - Install the dependencies:
 ```
 	$ npm install
 ```